John-Danielsson/John-Danielsson/README.md

 ## QUICK FACTS

-- Machine Learning / Data Science student at [BloomTech](https://www.bloomtech.com)
+- Data Scientist | Machine Learning Engineer
+- Currently exploring new projects and career opportunities
 - Working on a "What Twitter currently thinks" app
 - 6'5"